IN THE BEGINNING

 Produced an album featuring six different basses for

 Miles Davis, never one to over-praise, unequivocally called Canadian composer/arranger Gil Evans “the world’s greatest musician”.

-I had been a fan of Gil’s music since I first heard Sketches Of Spain in the mid 60s, and in 1983 I was extremely thrilled to get a call — whilst on tour in the USA with Phil Collins — inviting me to tour with the Gil Evans British Orchestra.
+I had been a fan of Gil’s music since I first heard Sketches Of Spain in the mid 60s, and in 1983 I was extremely thrilled to get a call — whilst on the road in the USA with Phil Collins — inviting me to tour with the Gil Evans British Orchestra.
 The band consisted mainly of luminaries from the UK jazz scene, including John Marshall, Stan Sulzman, Ray Russell, John Taylor, John Surman, and Henry Lowther.

-A year ago I put together a band for a gig at the Pizza Express Jazz Club in Dean Street.
-The sound I was aiming for was Gil Evans in Miniature: structured, with beautiful harmonies and melodies, and with room for great solos.
+Sometime later — inspired by this amazing experience — I put together a smaller band for a gig at the Pizza Jazz Club in Dean Street, Soho.
+The sound I was aiming for was a sort of Gil Evans in Miniature: structured, with beautiful harmonies and melodies, and with room for great solos.

-I chose the players simply because they were the best: Ray Russell, Malcolm Edmonstone, Chris Biscoe, Nic France, and Corrina Silvester — some of the finest jazz soloists in the country.
+I chose the players — all friends — simply because they were the best: Ray Russell, Chris Biscoe, Nic France, Corrina Silvester, and Malcolm Edmonstone, some of the finest jazz soloists in the country.
 It was quite simply the best band I have ever played in.
 (Malcolm has since had to leave and has been replaced by Jim Watson).